ricenoods/azur-lane-guide/README.md

     - No.
     - Names cannot be reused.
-    - AL's gacha is very f2p friendly.
+    - Azur Lane's gacha is very f2p friendly.
 Cubes/resources are generously given through daily gameplay.
     - You'll be swiping on skins anyways.

 2. Should I summon now or save cubes?